 The DARPA Cyber Grand Challenge (CGC) 2016 competition has captured the imagination of many with its AI challenge.
-In a nutshell it is a competition where seven highly capable computers compete with each other and each computer is owned by a team.
-Each team creates a piece of software which is able to autonomously identify flaws in their own computer and fix them and identify flaws in the other six computers and hack them.
-A game inspired by the Catch The Flag (CTF) game which is played by real teams protecting their computer and hacking into others aiming to capture a digital asset which is the flag.
-In the CGC challenge the goal is to build an offensive and defensive AI bot that follows the CTF rules.
+In a nutshell, it is a contest where seven highly capable computers compete, and a team owns each computer.
+Each group creates a piece of software that can autonomously identify flaws in their computer and fix them and identify flaws in the other six computers and hack them.
+A game inspired by the Catch The Flag (CTF) game is played by real teams protecting their computer and hacking into others aiming to capture a digital asset which is the flag.
+In the CGC challenge, the goal is to build an offensive and defensive AI bot that follows the CTF rules.

-In recent five years AI has become a highly popular topic discussed both in the corridors of tech companies as well as outside of it where the amount of money invested in the development of AI aimed at different applications is tremendous and growing.
-Starting from use cases of industrial and personal robotics, smart human to machine interactions, predictive algorithms of all different sorts, autonomous driving, face and voice recognition and others fantastic use cases.
+In recent five years, AI has become a highly popular topic discussed both in the corridors of tech companies as well as outside of it where the amount of money invested in the development of AI aimed at different applications is tremendous and growing.
+Use cases of industrial and personal robotics, smart human to machine interactions, predictive algorithms of all different sorts, autonomous driving, face and voice recognition, and other extreme use cases.
 AI as a field in computer science has always sparked the imagination which also resulted in some great sci-fi movies.
-Recently we hear a growing list of few high-profile thought leaders such as Bill Gates, Stephen Hawking and Elon Musk raising concerns about the risks involved in developing AI.
+Recently we hear a growing list of a few high-profile thought leaders such as Bill Gates, Stephen Hawking, and Elon Musk raising concerns about the risks involved in developing AI.
 The dreaded nightmare of machines taking over our lives and furthermore aiming to harm us or even worse, annihilate us is always there.

-The DARPA CGC competition which is a challenge born out of good intentions aiming to close the ever growing gap between attackers sophistication and defenders toolset has raised concerns from Elon Musk fearing that it can lead to Skynet.
-Skynet from the Terminator movie as a metaphor for a destructive and malicious AI haunting mankind.
-Indeed the CGC challenge has set the high bar for AI and one can imagine how a smart software that knows how to attack and defend itself will turn into a malicious and uncontrollable machine driven force.
-On the other hand, there seems to be a long way until a self-aware mechanical enemy can be created.
-How long will it take and if at all is the main question that stands in the air.
-This article is aiming to dissect the underlying risks posed by the CGC contest which is of a real concern and in general contemplates on what is right and wrong in AI.
+The DARPA CGC competition which is a challenge born out of good intentions aiming to close the ever-growing gap between attackers’ sophistication and defenders toolset has raised concerns from Elon Musk fearing that it can lead to Skynet.
+Skynet from the Terminator movie as a metaphor for a destructive and malicious AI haunting humanity.
+Indeed the CGC challenge has set the high bar for AI, and one can imagine how a smart software that knows how to attack and defend itself will turn into a malicious and uncontrollable machine-driven force.
+On the other hand, there seems to be a long way until a self-aware mechanical enemy will emerge.
+How long will it take and if at all is the central question that stands in the air?
+This article is aiming to dissect the underlying risks posed by the CGC contest which is of real concern and in general contemplates what is right and wrong in AI.

-AI history has parts which are publicly available such as work done in academia as well as parts that are hidden and take place at the labs of many private companies and individuals.
-The ordinary people outsiders of the industry are exposed only to the effects of AI such as using a smart chat bot that can speak to you intelligently.
-One way to approach the dissection of the impact of CGC is to track it bottom up and understand how each new concept in the program can lead to a new step in the evolution of AI and imagining future possible steps.
+AI history has parts that are publicly available such as work done in academia as well as parts that are hidden and take place at the labs of many private companies and individuals.
+The ordinary people outsiders of the industry are exposed only to the effects of AI such as using a smart chatbot that can speak to you intelligently.
+One way to approach the dissection of the impact of CGC is to track it bottom-up and understand how each new concept in the program can lead to a further step in the evolution of AI and imagining possible future steps.
 The other way which I choose for this article is to start at the end and go backward.

 To start at Skynet.

-Skynet is defined by Wikipedia as “Rarely depicted visually in any of the Terminator media, Skynet gained self-awareness after it had spread into millions of computer servers all across the world; realising the extent of its abilities, its creators tried to deactivate it.
+Wikipedia defines Skynet as ?Rarely depicted visually in any of the Terminator media, Skynet gained self-awareness after it had spread into millions of computer servers all across the world; realising the extent of its abilities, its creators tried to deactivate it.
 In the interest of self-preservation, Skynet concluded that all of humanity would attempt to destroy it and impede its capability in safeguarding the world.
 Its operations are almost exclusively performed by servers, mobile devices, drones, military satellites, war-machines, androids and cyborgs (usually a Terminator), and other computer systems.
-As a programming directive, Skynet’s manifestation is that of an overarching, global, artificial intelligence hierarchy (AI takeover), which seeks to exterminate the human race in order to fulfil the mandates of its original coding.”.
-The definition of Skynet discusses several core capabilities which it has acquired and seem to be a strong basis for its power and behaviour:
+As a programming directive, Skynet’s manifestation is that of an overarching, global, artificial intelligence hierarchy (AI takeover), which seeks to exterminate the human race in order to fulfil the mandates of its original coding.?.?
+The definition of Skynet discusses several core capabilities which it has acquired and seem to be a firm basis for its power and behavior:

-A rather vague capability which is borrowed from humans where in translation to machines it may mean the ability to identify its own form, weaknesses, strengths, risks posed by its environment as well as opportunities.
+A somewhat vague skill borrowed from humans wherein translation to machines it may mean the ability to identify its form, weaknesses, strengths, risks posed by its environment as well as opportunities.

-The ability to identify its weaknesses, awareness to risks, maybe the actors posing the risks and to apply different risk mitigation strategies to protect itself.
-Protect first from destruction and maybe from losing territories under control.
+Capacity to identify its shortcomings, awareness of risks, categorizing the actors as agents of risk, and take different risk mitigation measures to protect itself.
+Protect first from destruction and later on from losing territories under control.

-The ability to set a goal of protecting its existence’ applying self-defence in order to survive and adapt to a changing environment.
+The ability to set a goal of protecting its existence? applying self-defense to survive and adapt to a changing environment.

-The ability to spread its presence into other computing devices which have enough computing power and resources to support it and to allows a method of synchronization among those devices forming a single entity.
-Sync seems to be obviously implemented via data communications methods but it is not limited to that.
-These vague capabilities are interwoven with each other and there seem to be other more primitive conditions which are required for an effective Skynet to emerge.
+Capacity to spread its presence into other computing devices that have enough computing power and resources to support it and to allows a method of synchronization among those devices forming a single entity.
+Sync seems to be implemented via data communications methods, but it is not limited to that.
+These vague capabilities are interwoven with each other, and there seem to be other more primitive conditions which are required for an active Skynet to emerge.

 The following are more atomic principles which are not overlapping with each other:

-The ability to recognize its own form including recognizing its own software components and algorithms as inseparable part of its existence.
-Following the identification of the elements that comprise the bot then there is a recursive process of learning what are the conditions that are required for each element to properly run.
-For example understanding that a specific OS is required for its SW elements in order to run and that a specific processor is required for the OS in order to run and that a specific type of electricity source is required for the processor in order to work properly and on and on.
-Eventually, the bot should be able to acquire all this knowledge where its boundaries are set in the digital world and this knowledge is being extended by the second principle.
+The ability to recognize its form including recognizing its software components and algorithms as an integral part of its existence.
+Following the identification of the elements that comprise the bot then there is a recursive process of learning what the conditions that are required for each component to run properly.
+For example, understanding that a particular OS is needed for its SW components to run and that a specific processor is needed for the OS to run and that a particular type of electricity source is required for the processor to work appropriately and on and on.
+Eventually, the bot should be able to acquire all this knowledge where its boundaries are set in the digital world, and the second principle is extending this knowledge.

-The ability to identify objects, conditions and intentions arising from the real world to achieve two things: To extend the process of self recognition so for example if the bot understands that it requires an electrical source then identifying the available electrical sources in a specific geographical location is an extension of the physical world.
-The second goal is to understand the environment in terms of general and specific conditions that have an impact on itself and what is the impact.
+The ability to identify objects, conditions, and intentions arising from the reality to achieve two things: To broaden the process of self-recognition so for example if the bot understands that it requires an electrical source then identifying the available electrical sources in a particular geographical location is an extension of the physical world.
+The second goal is to understand the environment concerning general and specific conditions that have an impact on itself and what are the implications.
 For example weather or stock markets.
-Also an understanding of the real life actors which can impact its integrity and these are the humans (or other bots).
-Machines needs to understand humans in two aspects: their capabilities and their intentions and both eventually are based on a historic view of the digital trails people leave and the ability to predict future behaviour based on the history.
-If we imagine a logical flow of a machine trying to understand relevant humans following the chain of its self recognition process then it will identify whom are the people operating the electrical grid that supplies the power to the machine and identifying weaknesses and behavioural patterns of them and then predicting their intentions which eventually may bring the machine to a conclusion that a specific person is posing too much risk on its existence.
+Also, an understanding of the real-life actors which can affect its integrity, and these are the humans (or other bots).
+Machines need to understand humans in two aspects: their capabilities and their intentions and both eventually are based on a historical view of the digital trails people leave and the ability to predict future behavior based on history.
+Imagine a logical flow of a machine seeking to understand relevant humans following the chain of its self-recognition process.
+Such a machine will identify who are the people operating the electrical grid that supplies the power to the machine and identifying weaknesses and behavioral patterns of them and then predicting their intentions which eventually may bring the machine to a conclusion that a specific person is posing too much risk on its existence.

-The equivalent of human desire in machines is the ability to set a specific goal that is based on knowledge of the environment and itself and then to set a nonlinear milestone to be achieved.
-An example goal can be to have a replica of its presence on multiple computers in different geographical locations in order to reduce the risk of shutdown.
-Setting a goal and investing efforts towards achieving it requires also the ability to craft strategies and refine them on the fly where strategies here mean a sequence of actions which will get the bot closer to its goal.
-The machine needs to be pre-seeded with at least one apriori goal which is survival and to apply a top level strategy which continuously aspires for the continuation of operation and reduction of risk.
+The equivalent of human desire in machines is the ability to set a specific goal that is based on knowledge of the environment and itself and then to establish a nonlinear milestone to be achieved.
+An example goal can be to have a replica of its presence on multiple computers in different geographical locations to reduce the risk of shutdown.
+Setting a goal and investing efforts towards achieving it also requires the ability to craft strategies and refine them on the fly where strategies here mean a sequence of actions that will get the bot closer to its goal.
+The machine needs to be pre-seeded with at least one apriori?intent which is survival and to apply a top-level strategy that continuously aspires for the continuation of operation and reduction of risk.

-Humans are the most unpredictable factor for machines to comprehend and as such, they would probably be deemed as enemies very fast in the case of the existence of such intelligent machine.
-Assuming the technical difficulties standing in front of such intelligent machine such as roaming across different computers, learning the digital and physical environment and gaining the long-term thinking are solved the uncontrolled variable which is humans, people with their own desires and control on the system and free will, would logically be identified as a serious risk to the top level goal of survivability.
+Humans are the most unpredictable factor for machines to comprehend and as such, they would probably be deemed as enemies very fast in the case of the existence of such an intelligent machine.
+The technical difficulties standing in front of such an intelligent machine are numerous: roaming across different computers, learning the digital and physical environment, and gaining the long-term thinking are solved the uncontrolled variable which is humans, people with their own desires and control on the system and free will, would logically be identified as a severe risk to the top-level goal of survivability.